Castle Coole grass view Co Fermanagh

 Admission Fees

-Getting There Castle Coole lies on the A4 Belfast‑Enniskillen road, about 5 minutes (1.5 miles) from Enniskillen town centre.
+Getting There – Castle Coole lies on the A4 Belfast‑Enniskillen road, about 5 minutes (1.5 miles) from Enniskillen town centre.
 The main estate entrance is opposite the Ardhowen Theatre.
-By public transport, Ulsterbus service 95c (and the 261 Goldline from Belfast) stops at the estate gates on request.
+Ulsterbus service 95c (and the 261 Goldline from Belfast) stops at the estate gates on request.
 From the gate, a 30‑minute walk through the park leads to the house.
-Parking is free on‑site for visitors.
+Free on‑site parking is available.

 Contact & Further Details